 Passwords are the "keys to the kingdom" for hackers and are their primary attack vector.
 Companies can spend millions on cybersecurity and many do, but a solid password manager should be the first investment for formidable, proactive protection and ROI.
 From a security perspective, the vast majority of breaches start with stolen or weak credentials.
 From a cost perspective, Keeper Enterprise will increase employee productivity and materially reduce help desk costs.

-MSPs and MSSPs that offer Keeper to their customers gain a competitive advantage through this increased security, happier employees and lowered cost.
-Keeper Enterprise password manager offers rapid provisioning solutions for every organization, regardless of size, and can seamlessly integrate with Active Directory, LDAP and all major SSO solutions.
+Keeper offers rapid provisioning solutions for every organization, regardless of size and can seamlessly integrate with Active Directory, LDAP and all major SSO solutions.

-To learn more about how MSPs and MSSPs can take advantage of our industry-leading, privileged password management solution, please contact info@destinycorp.com.
+To learn more about how Keeper can protect your business and increase employee productivity through the use of our industry-leading, privileged password management solution, please contact info@destinycorp.com.